Reading speed

 • make decisions about things that are important to you.

-A provider and participant shaking hands.
-Next to them is a lock icon.
+2 people shaking hands.
+Above is a lock icon.

 Providers and workers must also respect your privacy.